• Skip to main content

 Flexibility and Control Over Asset Distribution – It’s common for parents to want to leave assets to their children.
 It’s also common for parents to not want their children to be gifted a million dollars immediately when they turn 18.
 Trusts offer flexibility in how assets can be distributed to beneficiaries.

-Avoidance of Taxes – When used strategically, trusts can help a grantor avoid state and federal taxes by maximizing their lifetime exclusion.
+Avoidance of Taxes – When used strategically, trusts can help a grantor avoid Washington state inheritance taxes as well as federal taxes by maximizing their lifetime exclusion.

 Privacy – Probate cases are public records and can be accessed by anyone.
 For some families, that adds anxiety to an already difficult time, especially if there are inherently sensitive aspects of the estate plan, such as a disinherited child.
 Assets passed down via trust are not recorded publicly.